Rajpratik71/sheepdog-wiki/Backend-Stores,-Object-Cache-and-Disk-Cache.md

 </pre>
 enables writethrough mode.

-Both object cache and disk cache is disabled by default in Sheepdog. '-w' is used for enabling object cache in local node and disk cache's writeback semantics in backend stores.
+Object cache is disabled by default in Sheepdog. '-w' is used for enabling object cache in local node.
 Example of '-w' is like this:
 <pre>
    sheep -w disk  # enable writeback cache semantics of disks sheep -w disk,object:size=50 # enable writeback cache semantics of disks, and enable object cache with 50MB space